- Last updated:

 In order to keep parks safe for all users, council is rolling out a number of fully fenced dog exercise areas within existing parks to:

 - assist the community with responsible dog ownership

 - promote increased physical activity and social interaction of dogs and their owners

-- and provide safe free running environment for dogs
+- provide safe free running environment for dogs.

 - bathing reserves

 - food establishments (where a sign is displayed)

 - BBQ facilities provided in a park or reserve.